 Your walls are the canvas of any room design, so make sure you get the foundation right first.
-From selecting the best wallpaper to setting the mood with colors, there’s a lot to think about before building up the layers.
+From selecting the best wallpaper to setting the mood with colours, there’s a lot to think about before building up the layers.

 Here are some of our top maximalist interior dos and don’ts to help you get started!

-DO choose bold, rich colors
+DO choose bold, rich colours

 Mural in photo: Ultra Violet Roses Dark Floral

 Are you ready to move over to the dark side?
-Wave goodbye to clean white color palettes and dare to indulge in something much richer, deeper and plentiful.
+Wave goodbye to clean white colour palettes and dare to indulge in something much richer, deeper and plentiful.
 If you’ve always loved bold hues like purple, they are definitely in this year.